 - The Development panel replaces the Source, Commits and Builds tabs, as well as the Deployment panel, in an issue.
 So, for example, you won't see the Source tab, and commits in Bitbucket Server will be accessible from the Development panel.
 However, if a connected application is older than the supported version, information from that application will continue to be displayed in those tabs rather than in the Development panel.

 Atlassian Cloud applications

 If you use Jira Cloud, most applications that are part of your Cloud subscription, such as Confluence, are linked together automatically; you don't need to do anything to start using the development tool integration features.
 You do need to connect Jira Software to Bitbucket Cloud yourself.

 Connect Jira Software to Bitbucket Cloud

-You can connect your Jira Cloud instance to Bitbucket Cloud so that Jira issues automatically update to show recent branch, commit, pull request activity, and deployments – see Connect Jira Cloud to Bitbucket Cloud.
+You can connect your Jira Cloud instance to Bitbucket Cloud so that Jira issues automatically update to show recent branch, commit, pull request activity, builds, and deployments – see Connect Jira Cloud to Bitbucket Cloud.